yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "[amount] Movement point cost to disembark"
 	Example: "[3] Movement point cost to disembark"

+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Global, Unit

 ??? example  "[amount] Movement point cost to embark"
 	Example: "[3] Movement point cost to embark"

+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Global, Unit

 ## Nation uniques